 - Cardiothoracic surgery

 Fellows participate in several conferences to help establish and increase their knowledge of pulmonary and critical care medicine.
 Many of our conferences are case-based, to provide authentic discussion regarding real-world management strategies.
 Fellows, pulmonary and critical care attendings, and invited guest lecturers regularly attend.
-We have a robust web platform for collaboration in an online classroom environment, and when pandemic regulations allow we gather in our well equipped section conference room.
-All conferences are recorded to allow for review by fellows on night float or vacation, and as part of preparations for board exams.
+We have a robust web platform for collaboration in an online classroom environment, and when on campus we gather in our well-equipped section conference room.
+All conferences are recorded to allow for review by fellows on night float or vacation and as part of preparations for board exams.

 PCCM Regularly Scheduled Series